January 20, 2016 at 9:00 am (Hilltown Families, Math)

 One of the most classic summertime adventures is a weekend of camping.
 Those of us who went camping as children likely have fond memories (or cautionary tales!) of sleeping in a tent, cooking over a fire or camp stove, and spending full days exploring outside, collecting treasures, and building forts and nature sculptures.
 It’s likely, too, that many of our readers have made a commitment to sharing these experiences with our children – taking them to sleep outside, teaching them basic survival skills, and giving them small-scale adventures similar to those we enjoyed as kids.
 And it’s a good thing that so many of us do so – studies have shown that people who are given the opportunity to explore nature as children are far more likely to grow up to have a respect for nature and to support environmentally conscious behaviors.

 This month, the National Wildlife Federation offers families a chance to experience the magic of camping together, while also helping to raise money for the organization’s wild-life saving conservation efforts.
-This year’s Great American Backyard Campout takes place on June 28th, and calls for families to spend a night camping out together – even if it’s just in their own backyard.
+This year’s Great American Backyard Campout takes place in late June, and calls for families to spend a night camping out together – even if it’s just in their own backyard.
 Read the rest of this entry »

 June 23, 2014 at 12:00 pm (Reading Lists, Suggested Activity)